XIVStats/XIVStats-Gatherer-Java/README.md

 |date_active           |date     |N/A                             |
 |is_active             |bit      |N/A                             |
 |character_status      |varchar  |N/A                             |

-## Performance Statistics
-This section provides some insight into the performance of the application when performing censuses for [ffxivcensus.com](ffxivcensus.com)

-How many IDs are there?
-- As of February 2019, the highest ID is between 24 and 25 million.
-However, almost 10 million character IDs have been deleted.

-How long does a complete census take?
-- A complete census currently takes around 14 days

-What hardware is the live census using?
-- The live census is running on a CentOS 7 VM with 2 CPU cores from an i5-750, 2GB of RAM and a 100mbit network connection.

-What is the CPU, memory and network usage like?
-- The census uses 30-60% of the two CPU cores
-- The census will happily run with a 1GB heap size allocated
-- Network usage is fairly minimal, with about 4mbit download and 300kbit upload with 64 threads configured

 ## XIVStats-Gatherer-Ruby
 XIVStats-Gatherer-Java begun by providing the same functionality as the original ruby-based  [XIVStats-Gatherer-Ruby](https://github.com/XIVStats/XIVStats-Gatherer-Ruby),